Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 This article is part of a series!
 Click [here][1] to see the other entries.

+"Ant, Giant" is the actual title for the entry.
 Now that's some old-school naming!
-Giant ants have been part of the game since the beginning, so the "Noun, Adjective" style feels appropriate.
+Giant ants have been part of the game since the beginning, so this style feels appropriate.

 ## The Lore